COVID-19: Top 5 FAQs from Property Managers with David Turnhout

 Since COVID-19 became a Pandemic on March 12 we have been trying to keep the property management sector informed and up to date as news is related and things change.
-As you know it’s been a fast moving beast that has effected Property Management in a number of ways.
-The sector has had to react quickly and adapt for the changing requirements of the job.
+As you know it’s been a fast-moving beast that has affected Property Management in a number of ways.
+The sector had to react quickly and adapt to the changing requirements of the job.

-During the past three weeks we written a number of blogs and provided a number of free downloads as problems have come up.
+During the past three weeks, we wrote a number of blogs and provided a number of free downloads as problems have come up.
 We have also answered a number of questions from Property Managers across the country and for our coaching groups.